spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 ### Representing the entity on your workers

 If we were to test the game at this point, the health pack entity would appear in the inspector but not in-game.
-This is because we have not yet defined how to represent the entity.
+This is because we have not yet defined how to represent the entity on your client or server workers.

 SpatialOS will manage which subset of the world's entities each worker knows about, and provide them with the corresponding component data.
 You must define what the worker will do when it finds out about an entity it isn't currently tracking.
 Fortunately the SpatialOS GDK for Unity provides some great tools for exactly that!